-All planning schemes in Victoria are based on the Victoria Planning Provisions, which comprise a common, standard set of planning provisions for use across Victoria.
+All planning schemes in Victoria are based on the Victoria Planning Provisions (see ‘Victoria Planning Provisions’, below).

-Planning schemes typically contain a range of Additional papers that are included in a contract or other legal document, such as a planning scheme, by being specifically referred to and stated to form part of the main document. that must be considered in specific decision-making processes and may be incorporated across all schemes or may be incorporated locally in a single scheme.
+Planning schemes typically contain a range of incorporated documents that must be considered in specific decision-making processes and may apply to all schemes or to a single scheme.
 Incorporated documents are contrasted with ‘reference documents’, which are included to provide background information to assist decision-makers understand the context within which a particular policy or provision has been framed.

 - land owned by the Commonwealth Government is typically not regulated by planning schemes;

 - existing uses of land can continue, despite their prohibition in the relevant planning scheme (s 6(3) PE Act).
 These are called ‘existing use rights’ or ‘non-conforming use rights’.
 To establish a non-conforming use right, it must be proved that the land was used continuously (without significant interruption) for a particular purpose before and since the planning scheme or planning amendment came into operation (see Seers v Macedon Ranges Shire Council (Red Dot) VCAT 1198).

 Planning schemes and amendments are prepared by planning authorities.

 Planning authorities are usually local councils, but can also be:

 - the Minister for Planning; or

 - another minister appointed by the Minister for Planning; or

 - a public authority appointed by the Minister for Planning (ss 7–9 PE Act).